The following principles guide the ongoing review, development, and delivery of our UG and PGT courses:

 Be inspirational

-Enthuse students for the subjects they choose to study and the university life they seek to lead, but also demonstrate clearly the ways in which the University of Bath develops and facilitates their learning experience and post-graduation experiences.
+Enthuse students for the subjects they choose to study and the broader aspects of university life.
+Demonstrate clearly the ways in which the University of Bath designs and facilitates their learning experience and their post-graduation experiences, such as through reflecting professional practice in what we teach.

 Build on meaningful partnerships